-- AmeriCorps Segal Education Award, $3,000 – $4,300 for continuing your education and training (depending on your length of term)
+- AmeriCorps Segal Education Award for continuing your education and training

 - Wraparound supportive services

 What is NYCHA?

-The New York City Housing Authority (NYCHA) is the largest public housing authority in North America, was created in 1935 to provide decent, affordable housing for low- and moderate-income New Yorkers.
+The New York City Housing Authority (NYCHA) is the largest public housing authority in North America.
+It was created in 1935 to provide decent, affordable housing for low- and moderate-income New Yorkers.
 NYCHA is home to 1 in 16 New Yorkers.
 For more information see the 2022 NYCHA Fact Sheet or the NYCHA website.

 What is an Education Award?